seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Rape, call you it, my lord, to seize my own,
 My truth-betrothed love and now my wife?
 But let the laws of Rome determine all;
-Meanwhile I am possess’d of that is mine.
+Meanwhile I am possess'd of that is mine.

 **SATURNINUS**
-’Tis good, sir: you are very short with us;
+'Tis good, sir: you are very short with us;
-But, if we live, we’ll be as sharp with you.
+But, if we live, we'll be as sharp with you.

 **BASSIANUS**
 My lord, what I have done, as best I may,